 - Proposals for course/curriculum projects are expected to result in a new course offering or new curricular material.

 - Recipients will be expected to notify WSGC of any publications or presentations resulting from WSGC funding (even if they are made many years after the grant period.)

 - If additional proposals are submitted to other funding agencies resulting from WSGC funding, you are expected to notify the WSGC office of these proposals (either successful or not successful).

-- Written FINAL REPORT regarding success of course/curriculum development and the implementation of the course/curriculum is required and must be submitted in a timely manner following the completion of the grant.
+- A short final report survey will be sent to you towards the end of your funding period regarding the success of course/curriculum development and the implementation of the course/curriculum.
+This information is required fore reporting purposes and must be submitted in a timely manner following the completion of the grant.